 I have been overweight since I was around 10 years old.
 I remember the pediatrician telling my mother that I was 60 pounds overweight, and that if I stopped gaining weight it would level out in my teen years.

 Fast forward to the summer of 2013.
 I was still overweight, but confident and loving my life, when my mom (a 46 year old Type 1 Diabetic) had a stroke.
 By October, she’d had two more strokes with the last being the most severe.
 The next three years of my life became a struggle as I became the caregiver for my mom.
 Seeing up close what diabetes and high blood pressure can do to your body made me want a change.
 I began to consider weight loss surgery.

 When I lost my mom in October 2016, I’d completed all the steps to be approved for surgery but something felt off.
 I got a second opinion and the was urged to wait because I was still going through the grieving process.
-I am so happy that I waited!
+I am so happy that I waited and didn’t have weight loss surgery!
 Instead, I took the time to cry and process the previous three years.
 I focused on healing myself and realized that it was ok to not be ok.
 Suddenly the weight started falling off!